jcoffi/Okta-UD-Scripts/README.md

 # Okta-UD-Scripts
-All scripts are as they were when forked save for the Active user script whcih has been modified to accept UTF8 characters.
+All scripts are as they were when forked save for the Active user script which has been modified to accept UTF8 characters.

 Few scripts to operate on UD